 Dawn Group of Newspapers owns the Dawn Newspaper.
 Advertising and classifieds generate revenue.

 Analysis / Bias

-In review, Dawn utilizes moderately loaded language in their headlines such as “Dawn Investigations: The Pakistanis who have offshore properties worth millions.”
-Typically, Dawn sources through quotes, but fail to provide links to their sources.
-In National politics they are critical of the current Abbasi government in their articles.
-Current Prime Minister Mr. Shahid Khaqan Abbasi is a member of the governing party; The Pakistan Muslim League Nawaz, which is the Center-Right conservative party in Pakistan.
+In review, Dawn utilizes moderately loaded language in their headlines, such as ‘Deep-rooted prejudice’: Pakistan condemns India’s restrictions on Eid rituals in occupied Kashmir.
+Typically, Dawn sources through quotes but fails to provide links to their sources.
+In National politics, they are lightly critical of the current Khan government in their articles but must be careful in their criticism.
+Current Prime Minister Imran Khan is a member of the governing party, Pakistan Tehreek-e-Insaf, the Center-Right Islamic Populist Party.

 Editorially, criticism of the government is rare as the military censors media outlets through denial of advertising revenue and intimidation; however, Dawn presents a more progressive perspective advocating for women’s rights and concern for climate change Pakistan’s new climate change ministry merely “cosmetic.”